srvo/failure/index.md

-## How Much Improvement is Possible?
+## The Institutional Failure Index

-As a regular part of their work, institutions create credible estimates.
-These data can be found, but are not really seen.
+Society's resources are allocated regressively.
+This creates a set of difficulties that are hard to recognize and even harder to counteract.

-If fraud, pollution, or climate change were stocks or interest rates, every credible finding and forecast related to them would be aggregated continuously and presented according to some kind of standard.
+If fraud, pollution, hunger, and similar forces were stocks or interest rates, every credible finding and forecast related to them would be aggregated continuously.
+They could be tied together, making it easier to see the "big picture."

-The Institutional Failure Index collects estimates of losses that society is bearing as a result of these and other forces.
+The Institutional Failure Index is an attempt to do that.
+It aggregates credible estimates, summarizes their conclusions, and hopefully makes constructive action easier.

 ### Annual Losses